-John McKnight is Co-Director of the Asset-Based Development Community Development Institute and Professor Emeritus of Communications Studies and Education and Social Policy at Northwestern University in Evanston, IL.
+John McKnight is Co-Director of the Asset-Based Community Development Institute and Professor Emeritus of Communications Studies and Education and Social Policy at Northwestern University in Evanston, IL.
 For more than four decades at the University his research focused on social service delivery systems, health policy, community organization, neighborhood policy and the incorporation of labeled people into community life.

 McKnight’s current research focuses on developing new tools to enhance the productive powers of families, neighbors and neighborhoods.
 This includes:

 - Developing a method for identifying the voluntary clubs, organizations, faith groups, and associations in a neighborhood and fostering new productive relationships among them.

 - Identifying the specific gifts, skills, passions and teachable knowledge of residents at the block level and fostering new productive relationships between these individuals, their families and their children.

 - Developing a method for neighborhood planning that is based on resident ideas for local improvement and that mobilizes these residents’ productive capacities for implementing their own ideas.

 McKnight has also written two additional books – The Careless Society: Community and its Counterfeits and, together with co-author Peter Block, The Abundant Community: Awakening the Power of Families and Neighborhoods.